DOieGYuan/DPRS_with_HMs/README.md

 ## Install dependencies
 All the processes were performed on ubuntu 16.04LTS OS.
 We recommond using [Anaconda](https://www.anaconda.com/) to install all the dependencies.
-At least 256GB RAM for assembly, 150GB RAM for downstream taxonomic analysis, and 64GB RAM for the rest analysis.
+At least 256GB RAM for assembly, 150GB RAM for downstream taxonomic analysis, and 64GB RAM for the rest analyses.
 ### quality control
 ```
 conda create -n qc -c bioconda fastqc multiqc trimmomatic -y